qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 .. note::

-   ``rgdal`` and ``maptools`` libraries are loaded by default, so you do not have to add the corresponding ``library()`` commands (you just have to make sure that those two packages are installed in your R distribution).
-However, other additional libraries that you might need have to be explicitly loaded.
-Just add the necessary commands at the beginning of your script.
-You also have to make sure that the corresponding packages are installed in the R distribution used by QGIS.
-The processing framework will not take care of any package installation.
-If you run a script that requires a package that is not installed, the execution will fail, and Processing will try to detect which packages are missing.
-You must install those missing libraries manually before you can run the algorithm.
+   ``rgdal`` and ``raster`` libraries are loaded by default, so you do not have to add the corresponding ``library()`` commands (you just have to make sure that those two packages are installed in your R distribution).
+However, other additional libraries that you might need have to be explicitly loaded by typing, ``library(ggplot2)``.
+If the package is not already installed on your machine, Processing will download and install it.
+In this way the package will be also available in R Standalone. **Be aware** that if the package has to be downloaded, the first time you run the script it might take a long time.

 GRASS
 -----